Skip to content

 Which has lower tariffs — China or Malaysia?

 Malaysia has a lower effective tariff rate (10% vs 35%).
-Section 301 tariffs on China account for the difference.
+Section 301 tariffs on China account for much of the difference.

 Should I switch sourcing from China to Malaysia?